learn-co-curriculum/active-record-associations-and-migrations/README.md

 Notice that `adele.songs` returns an array of songs.
 When a model `has_many` of something, it will store those objects in an array.
-To add to that collection, we use the shovel operator, `<<`, to operate on that collection, treat `adele.songs` like any other array.
+To add to that collection, we use the shovel operator, `<<`, to operate on that collection, and treat `adele.songs` like any other array.

 Let's play around with some genres and our has many through association.